qqtk/lms5xx/README.md

 1. Create a catkin package with the name laser_node.
 2. Delete all the files in the package.
 3. Copy the contents of the file in the catking package.
 4. Go to lms5xx_node.cpp in src and alter the ip adress to the one of you're Sick lms5xx.
+(Ln.105: ip_add, "192.168.1.8
 4. Go to the source of the catkin_workspace and use catkin_make.
 5. Use the command "devel/setup.bash"